yaguara/polaris-react/UNRELEASED.md

 ### Enhancements

+- Added `locale` prop to DatePicker to allow for internationalisation of date formatting
 - Update build toolchain to use Babel v7, PostCSS v7 and Rollup v1.
 Update our build targets match our [supported browsers](https://help.shopify.com/en/manual/intro-to-shopify/shopify-admin/supported-browsers), leading to a reduction in bundle size ([#837](https://github.com/Shopify/polaris-react/pull/837))

 ### Design updates